USS Matanikau: Design and description

-One 5 in/38 caliber dual-purpose gun was mounted on the stern.
-Anti-aircraft defense was provided by 8 Bofors 40 mm anti-aircraft guns in single mounts, as well as 12 Oerlikon 20 mm cannons, which were mounted around the perimeter of the deck.
-By the end of the war, Casablanca-class carriers had been modified to carry thirty 20-mm cannons, and the amount of 40-mm guns had been doubled to sixteen, by putting them into twin mounts.
-These modifications were in response to increasing casualties due to kamikaze attacks.
-Casablanca-class escort carriers were designed to carry 27 aircraft, but the hangar deck could accommodate more.
+She was powered by four Babcock & Wilcox Express D boilers that raised 285 psi of steam at 577 F. The steam generated by these boilers fed two Skinner Unaflow reciprocating steam engines, delivering 9000 hp to two propeller shafts.
+This allowed her to reach speeds of 19 kn, with a cruising range of 10240 nmi at 15 kn.
+For armament, one 5 in/38 caliber dual-purpose gun was mounted on the stern.
+Additional anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts and twelve Oerlikon 20 mm cannons mounted around the perimeter of the deck.
+By 1945, Casablanca-class carriers had been modified to carry twenty Oerlikon cannons and sixteen Bofors guns; the doubling of the latter was accomplished by putting them into twin mounts.
+Sensors onboard consisted of a SG surface-search radar and a SK air-search radar.

+Although Casablanca-class escort carriers were intended to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
+They were designed to operate with 27 aircraft, but the hangar deck could accommodate much more during transport or training missions.

 Construction

 Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington under a Maritime Commission contract, on 18 June 1942, under the name Dolomi Bay, as part of a tradition which named escort carriers after bays or sounds in Alaska.
 The escort carrier was laid down on 10 March 1944, MC hull 1138, the forty-seventh of a series of fifty Casablanca-class escort carriers.
 She therefore received the classification symbol CVE-101.
 On 26 April 1944, she was renamed Matanikau, as part of a new naval policy which named subsequent Casablanca-class carriers after naval or land engagements.
 She was named after the Actions along the Matanikau, a series of engagements conducted as part of the larger Guadalcanal campaign.
 She was launched on 22 May 1944; sponsored by Mrs. Margaret Anna McLaren Grant, the wife of United States Representative Robert A. Grant; transferred to the United States Navy and commissioned on 24 June 1944, with Captain William Lawrence Erdmann in command.